Director, Seasonal Forecasting

 Figure 12.

-I include in this week’s blog the monthly 500 hPa geopotential heights (Figure 12) and surface temperatures for July (Figure 13) from the Climate Forecast System (CFS; the plots represent yesterday’s four ensemble members).
-The forecast for the troposphere is ridging centered over Northern Europe, Western Asia, Eastern Siberia, the Beaufort Sea and along the US-Canadian border, with troughing across Southern Europe, East Asia, along the West Coasts of Canada and the US (Figure 12).
-This pattern favors seasonable to relatively warm temperatures across Europe, much of Asia, including Central Asia and the Tibetan Plateau, Pakistan, Afghanistan and Eastern Siberia, Alaska, much of Canada, the Western and Northeastern US with seasonable to relatively cool temperatures across Southern Europe, Kazakhstan, Central Siberia, Eastern China, the US Plains and into the Southeastern US (Figure 13).
+I include in this week’s blog the monthly 500 hPa geopotential heights (Figure 12) and surface temperatures for September (Figure 13) from the Climate Forecast System (CFS; the plots represent yesterday’s four ensemble members).
+The forecast for the troposphere is ridging centered over southern Greenland, Western Asia and Central Canada and the US, with troughing across Northern Europe, Siberia, the Gulf of Alaska and the Northeastern US (Figure 12).
+This pattern favors seasonable to relatively warm temperatures across Southern and Eastern Europe, Western and Central Asia, the Tibetan Plateau, Pakistan, Afghanistan, much of Canada and the US with seasonable to relatively cool temperatures across Northern Europe, Siberia, parts of Eastern Asia, Alaska, Western Canada, the Canadian Maritimes and New England (Figure 13).

 Figure 13.